uber-go/guide/style.md

 When you declare a `Printf`-style function, make sure that `go vet` can detect it and check the format string.

-This means that you should use pre-defined `Printf`-style function names if possible. `go vet` will check these by default.
+This means that you should use predefined `Printf`-style function names if possible. `go vet` will check these by default.
 See [Printf family] for more information.

   [Printf family]: https://golang.org/cmd/vet/#hdr-Printf_family

-If using the pre-defined names is not an option, end the name you choose with
+If using the predefined names is not an option, end the name you choose with
 f: `Wrapf`, not `Wrap`. `go vet` can be asked to check specific `Printf`-style names but they must end with f.